Alex1990/awesome-services/README.md

 ## Design

-* [Adobe XD](https://www.adobe.com/products/xd.html) - Create and share designs for websites, mobile apps, voice interfaces, games, and more.
-* [Atomic](https://www.atomic.io/) - Atomic is a cloud platform for surfacing actionable functionality inside your apps in a much faster and more effective way.
+### Graphic

+* [Affinity Designer](https://affinity.serif.com/en-us/designer/) - Available for Windows, Mac and iPad, Affinity Designer is an award-winning vector graphics software setting the new industry standard in the world of design.
+* [CorelDRAW](https://www.coreldraw.com/) - Design on virtually any device with professional vector illustration, layout, photo editing, and typography tools.
+* [Illustrator](https://www.adobe.com/products/illustrator.html) - The industry-standard vector graphics software is used by millions of designers and artists to create everything from gorgeous web and mobile graphics to logos, icons, book illustrations, product packaging, and billboards.
+* [Photoshop](https://www.adobe.com/products/photoshop.html) - The world’s best imaging and graphic design software is at the core of just about every creative project, from photo editing and compositing to digital painting, animation, and graphic design.
+And now you can harness the power of Photoshop across desktop and iPad to create wherever inspiration strikes.
+* [Procreate](https://procreate.art/) - Procreate has everything you need to create expressive sketches, rich paintings, gorgeous illustrations and beautiful animations.

+### Icon

+* [Flaticon](https://www.flaticon.com/) - The largest database of free icons available in PNG, SVG, EPS, PSD and BASE 64 formats.
+* [FontAwesome](https://fontawesome.com/) - Get vector icons and social logos on your website with Font Awesome, the web's most popular icon set and toolkit.
+* [Iconfinder](https://www.iconfinder.com/) - Iconfinder is the leading search engine and market place for vector icons in SVG, PNG, CSH and AI format.

+### Prototype

 * [Axure](https://www.axure.com/) - Axure RP 9 is the most powerful way to plan, prototype, and hand off to developers, all without code.
 * [balsamiq](https://balsamiq.com/) - Quick and easy wireframing tool.
-* [Figma](https://www.figma.com/) - Figma helps teams create, test, and ship better designs from start to finish.
 * [FluidUI](https://www.fluidui.com/) - Create Web and Mobile
-Prototypes in Minutes.
 * [Framer](https://www.framer.com/) - Framer is the best prototyping tool for teams.
 * [JustInMind](https://www.justinmind.com/) - All-in-one prototyping tool for web and mobile apps.
-* [Invision](https://www.invisionapp.com/) - Easy Prototyping for website
-and mobile app designs.
+* [Invision](https://www.invisionapp.com/) - Easy Prototyping for website and mobile app designs.
 * [MockFlow](https://www.mockflow.com/) - Super-easy wireframing software to quickly draw and collaborate on UI designs.
 * [Mockplus](https://www.mockplus.com/) - The most robust all-in-one product design platform for prototyping, collaboration, and design systems.

+### UI / UX

+* [Adobe XD](https://www.adobe.com/products/xd.html) - Create and share designs for websites, mobile apps, voice interfaces, games, and more.
+* [Figma](https://www.figma.com/) - Figma helps teams create, test, and ship better designs from start to finish.
 * [Origami](https://origami.design/) - A new tool for designing modern interfaces, built and used by designers at Facebook.
 * [Sketch](https://www.sketch.com/) - Create, prototype, collaborate, and bring your ideas to life with the design platform used by over one million people — from freelancers, to the world’s largest teams.
-* [webflow](https://webflow.com/) - Build better business websites, faster.
-Without coding.

 ## Documentation